Caerostris/Tier2/README.md

 1. Install & update Nginx or Apache configuration from `config/`
 2. Move everything in `html/` into your web root (`/var/www/html` by default)
 3. Yay!

-For now, you'll have to "log in" manually:

-* Open a browser, go to your Tier 2 panel
-* Open the dev tools
-* Copy your auth secret in `/var/lib/zerotier-one/authtoken.secret` on the server
-* Paste `window.localStorage.auth_secret = "auth_secret"` (and replace auth_secret with the secret you just copied) into the JavaScript console

 ### Screenshots